NguyenPhamMinhQuan/SC2002_HMS-Project/README.md

 - Details of methods and their parameters.
 - Information about data structures used throughout the application.

-To view the Javadocs, open the `index.html` file in the `docs` folder with any browser and navigate using the links or search bar or use the link here: [Javadocs](/docs/index.html)
+To view the Javadocs, open the `index.html` file in the `docs` folder with any browser and navigate using the hyperlinks or search bar on the page.

 ---